waste-of-kindergarten/xpython37-v0.1/python/Doc/library/os.rst

    .. note::

-      On Mac OS X, :func:`getgroups` behavior differs somewhat from other Unix platforms.
+      On macOS, :func:`getgroups` behavior differs somewhat from other Unix platforms.
 If the Python interpreter was built with a deployment target of :const:`10.5` or earlier, :func:`getgroups` returns the list of effective group ids associated with the current user process;